-Anonymous asked: If you're looking for something instrumental try Charlie Clouser "A Message" it's about 3 minutes long and sounds really cool.
+Anonymous said: If you're looking for something instrumental try Charlie Clouser "A Message" it's about 3 minutes long and sounds really cool.

 Thanks!
 I like it a lot but I think it might be a little slow for what I’m planning on doing in my video.
 If you have any other suggestions (preferably with a bit of bass) please let me know though cause I like your vibe, ya feelllll

 Today in class we went to Coney Island!
 It’s basically a famous, old-fashioned theme park with stores and a mini town.
 We were there all day (we returned at 4) taking photographs and filming footage for our upcoming video project (2-5 minutes…. eeep!).
 It was a total blast, but it was also very hot so I’m pretty exhausted.

 By the way, if anyone knows of artsy, good songs (similar to “The Intro” by the Xx) please feel free to message them to me on here.
 I’m on the hunt for a background track to my next vid… It would be greatly appreciated.

 AH, well I’m so tired and I blogged a lot last night so today’s post is going to be on the shorter side.